JimKnecht/JimKnecht/README.md

 👋 Hi, I’m @JimKnecht

 - 👀 I’m interested in creating things
-- 🌱 I’m currently learning NodeJS for work and also Flutter/Dart, Python, C#/Unity for me
+- 🌱 I’m currently learning NodeJS for work and also learning Flutter/Dart, Python, C#/Unity for me
 - 🔭 I’m currently working on simple games in Unity
-- 👯 I’m looking to collaborate on anything and nothing all at once.
-Utils for making games would eb an interesting thing for me to collaborate on.
+- 👯 I’m looking to collaborate on anything but Utils for making games would be an interesting thing for me to collaborate on.
 - 📫 How to reach me ...
 I'll meet you at Mt.
 Doom, no really I will.
-- ⚡ Fun fact: I have, use and like Windows, Mac, and Linux...I'm a tech fanboy not a brand fanboy.
+- ⚡ Fun fact: I have, use and like: Windows, Mac, and Linux...I'm a tech fanboy not a brand fanboy.

 I have been into tech since the 80's, Started with a TI99 4A which we returned for a Commodore 64.

+Programming languages I use to know but barely remember now: Pearl,  PHP 5, MS Basic, Qbasic

+Programming languages I use to know and mostly remember now: 6502 Assembly, Visual Basic 5 (pre dot net), Html/CSS

+I'm also interested in Microcontrollers such as ESP 32, Raspberry Pi Pico, Adafruit ItsyBitsy, USBtiny

 <!--Some other devices I have or still have:
 - Commodore 128